 Support the Parks Maintenance Division with general administrative needs such as obtaining quotes, making and receiving calls, typing memo's and letters, filing, updating OSHA materials, and ordering supplies.
 Volunteers interested in working in the Park Maintenance office should have skills with Microsoft Outlook, Word and Excel.
 Hours can vary depending on your availability, but would be during business hours of 7:00 am - 3:30 pm at the Streets Maintenance Facility located at 19000 Proctor Road in Elk River.
 If you are interested in volunteering, click here.

-Park Ranger volunteers supervise usage at various park locations to ensure safety and an enjoyable experience for park users.
+Park Services volunteers supervise usage at various park locations to ensure safety and an enjoyable experience for park users.
 Volunteers travel through the 45 parks within Elk River and provide information regarding park services to patrons, report inappropriate behavior and park maintenance needs to staff and provide positive customer service to park users.
 Volunteers are needed 5-10 hours per week, with a greater need for volunteers/hours during the summer months.
 If you are interested in volunteering, click here.

 Parks and Recreation Office Support